The Complete Guide to Swimming Pool Maintenance

 Your swimming pool is a fantastic feature piece for your home and a wonderful place for fun and leisure for the whole family.
 But if you want to get the most from your pool and ensure a long lifespan, regular maintenance is essential.
 Here we have created a comprehensive guide to maintaining your swimming pool, covering everything from routine cleaning and water testing to chemical treatments and machinery servicing.

 Servicing your pool

-Proper weekly maintenance is key to improve the lifespan and cleanliness of the pool.
-Carrying out the small, simple stuff on a regular basis can reduce the amount you have to spend on repair works and other expensive maintenance bills when the small issues have grown into something much more serious.
+Proper weekly maintenance is key to improving the lifespan and cleanliness of the pool.
+Carrying out the small, simple stuff regularly can reduce the amount you have to spend on repair works and other expensive maintenance bills when the small issues have grown into something much more serious.

-It is best to get into a routine with your pool cleaning and maintenance, and carrying out the work on a specific day every week.
+It is best to get into a routine with your pool cleaning and maintenance, and carry out the work on a specific day every week.
 Your weekly tasks should include:

 - Checking the water level and topping it up if need be

 - Cleaning the area around the pool terrace

 - Checking the pH levels and adjusting the water balance

 - Checking your pool chemicals and ordering any necessary replacements